The-MAZZTer/DarkForces/README.md

 * Cutscene player
 * Catwalk 3DO generator (takes a sector and generates a 3DO to precisely fit it, and allows you to choose textures for it, then adds it to your level for you).
 * Resource validator (verify file format library can load/save files properly, determine compression ratio when resaving files)
+* Dedicated embeddable 3D level preview tool (push new level data to it dynamically, embed it anywhere, etc)

 I want to bring this showcase to other platforms such as WebAssembly.
 This will require dropping the current method of importing/exporting images like PNGs, at least outside of Windows.
-I will probably need to switch to manually writing BMPs or something which is less than ideal, but I cannot find a working image library that supports 8-bit PNGs.
-I may try to find one or two more.

-In addition, WebAssembly support will require working around limitations regarding file loading and saving.
-It is likely possible to allow the user to select their Dark Forces folder so the showcase can access it.
-Then, the internal file browser can be augmented to load files from the internal browser APIs.
-Finally, saving files from within the tool should download them through the browser.
+I am still trying to find a suitable method of cross-platform 8-bit PNG loading and saving that preserves the palette.
+I will also need to work around the tool currently expecting full disk access.

 ## Lower Priority Tasks

-* Replace the image manipulation libratgies used with a different library for palettized image import/export (libpng?).
-Currently a few different ones I've tried don't support palettized image loading/saving properly.
-At worst I could switch to manually generating/consuming BMPs, and generating 32-bit PNG exports intread for users who don't care about reimporting them later.
+* Improve compatibility with cross-platform (remove/replace Windows-specific dependencies, remove direct filesystem access, etc)
 * Find a better MIDI soundfont.
 DOSBox's sounds nice...
 * iMUSE support for the music to transition between stalk/fight modes.
 No idea how this works in practice though.
 MIDI/GMID can have "markers" in the music, which IIRC is how it is done, but I've never dug into it.
 In addition there's the question of if the library I'm using can even support that.
 * Load INF data in Level Explorer and do things like play ambient sounds or even add some of the INF logic in.
-This will need to be done for the randomizer feature to allow for mirror mode (some scripts will need to move a different direction!)
 * In the Level Explorer, do sign textures in shader.
 Currently they're rendered on a separate polygon slighty in front.
 This means culling is not done properly if the sign overlaps the edge of the wall.
 * Look at adapting [this](https://medium.com/@jmickle_/writing-a-doom-style-shader-for-unity-63fa13678634) for Dark Forces colormaps.
 Current implementation generates 32-bit textures on the CPU side.
 * Add support for reading/writing the PlayStation port file formats (mostly they took the text-based file formats like 3DOs and developed binary formats that otherwise are very similar).
 Would be fun to see if mods could be converted to run on the PlayStation port.